-2 A Guide to the Management of Cleanfills, Ministry for the Environment, January 2002.
+$^{^{\}rm 2}$ A Guide to the Management of Cleanfills, Ministry for the Environment, January 2002.

-- combustible, putrescible, degradable or leachable components - hazardous substances - products or materials derived from hazardous waste treatment, hazardous waste stabilisation or hazardous waste disposal practices - materials that may present a risk to human or animal health such as medical and veterinary waste, asbestos or radioactive substances - liquid waste.
+- products or materials derived from hazardous waste treatment, hazardous waste stabilisation or hazardous waste disposal practices - materials that may present a risk to human or animal health such as medical and veterinary waste, asbestos or radioactive substances - liquid waste.